awslabs/aws-amplify-identity-broker/Documentation/DeveloperDocumentation.md

 * __amplifyIdentityBrokerUserInfo__: Returns standard answer to _/oauth2/userinfo_.
 Needs a valid JWT token
 * __amplifyIdentityBrokerExposeJWKS__: Return the oauth public key used by Cognito.
 It is onvoked behind /.well-known/jwks.json

-* __amplifyIdentityBrokerAccountConfirmation__: This is mapped to _/accountConfirmation_ path which is used in confirmation emails
+* __amplifyIdentityBrokerAccountConfirmation__: This is mapped to _/accountConfirmation_ path which is the link provided in confirmation emails.
+This activate the user account.

 __SPA backend functions__